Dataiku vs DataSynth

 The platform’s ability to unify collaboration, model training, and MLOps in one enterprise-grade solution.

-- You need real-time data generation capabilities.
+- You need a free or open-source synthetic data generation tool.

-- Free-tier limits are a blocker for your projects.
+- Free-tier limits are a blocker for your project budget or scale.

-The ability to generate high-quality synthetic data while ensuring privacy compliance.
+The platform’s ability to generate privacy-safe synthetic data that balances utility and compliance.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".